-When you find yourself in a snit, in an argument or a power struggle, where do you notice your energy is in your body?
+When you find yourself provoked, where do you notice your energy is located in your body?
 For me, it is all in the front.
-Often, I feel as though my energy is being drawn out of the front of my body through my abdomen or center, and into a dance with whatever or whomever I am grappling with.
-This is a signal that I am being pulled outside of myself and into a drama.
+Often, I feel as though my energy is being drawn out of the front of my body through my abdomen or chest, and pulled into a dance with whatever or whomever I am grappling with.
+This is a signal that I am activated, off center and susceptible to adding to any drama.

-When you feel your alarm bells go off, rather than engage in the tug of war and “tug back” with my words, emotions and bright ideas, the first thing I do when I feel my energy being tugged on and my alarm bells are ringing, is Back Up.
+When you feel your alarm bells go off, rather than engage in the tug of war and tug back with words, emotions and bright ideas, it’s time to Back Up.
 You know when a truck is backing up and it makes that beep, beep, beep sound as a warning?
 Making the sound inside yourself can actually be useful, and helps keep a playful attitude.

-The next thing I do (assuming I have caught it in the first place, of course!) is take a breath, plant my feet firmly on the ground and pull my energy Back and Up in my body, to the back of my body.
-It’s sort of like a camera panning out in a movie.
-It offers me a broader view of the person and situation.
-I am not withdrawing from the person, situation or content in the e-mail — simply from the invitation to spar.
+The next thing to do, assuming you have caught it in the first place, is take a breath, plant your feet firmly on the ground and pull your energy Back and Up, towards the back of your neck and beyond, sort of like a camera panning out in a movie.
+Keep your gaze soft as you do this.
+Take in your surroundings.
+This is not withdrawing from the person, situation or content in the e-mail — simply from the invitation to spar.